 When we are growing emotionally healthy, God is glorified in us and through us.
 The world is impacted as a result of Christians alive in Christ.

 There’s something I am willing to keep in mind.
 When people say this phrase (feelings lie) I think they are referring to something else.
 It has more to do with opinions, observations, and interpretations than it does actual feelings.
 In this case, there was a frame for this statement based on a man saying he feels like he should leave his wife.
 This is NOT a feeling.
 There is a difference.

 The difference is more clearly seen when we use the phrase, “I feel like,” as a preface to describe what we understand about what’s going on in our lives.

 If we honestly describe our authentic feelings when we say, “I feel….”, then it is often much different than what we identify when we say, “I feel like…”

 The difference being that the feelings we have (sadness, happiness, frustration, hurt, loneliness, etc.) inform us of the state inside of us.
 The feelings aren’t wrong or right, they are what they are.

-What we saying following the phrase, “feel like” is an attempt to describe the impact our feelings have on us.
+What we say following the phrase, “I feel like…” is often an attempt to describe the impact our feelings have on us.

 Please note that there are belief systems and experiences tied to our feelings.
 All the emotions we have should come before God for His truth to speak so we can receive comfort, conviction, and guidance on what to do with them.